daverona/docker-cromwell/README.md

 ```

 Notice that `cromwell` is an alias to `java -jar /path/to/cromwell.jar`.
+If the command (in this case `cromwell --help`) is omitted after image name,
-If you don't specify anything, cromwell will run in server mode.
+cromwell will run in server mode.
 I.e. To run cromwell in server mode with default configuration:

 ```bash